 Rescue groups and shelters alike have some of the most beautiful, hearty, and exceptionally good natured cats and kittens!

 Sadly they are getting passed by for more colorful kitties.
-Domestic shorthair black cats are being euthanized in shelters more then any other cat and rescue groups find them the most difficult to place into safe and loving homes.
+Domestic shorthair black cats are being euthanized in shelters more than any other cat and rescue groups find them the most difficult to place into safe and loving homes.

 This is sad and heartbreaking because BLACK CATS are extremely intelligent, affectionate and lack many of the health problems associated with other breeds.